JFK/kagura-ai/docs/en/agents/types.md

 The Workflow Agent coordinates workflows involving multiple agents.
 It manages state sharing, conditional routing, and error handling across agents.

 ### Key Features
-- **Multi-Agent Workflows**: Integrates and coordinates multiple agents (Atomic Agent and Function Agent) in a single workflow.
+- **Multi-Agent Workflows**: Integrates and coordinates multiple agents (Atomic Agent and Tool Agent) in a single workflow.
 - **State Binding**: Shares and transfers state between agents seamlessly.
 - **Conditional Routing**: Supports dynamic transitions between workflow nodes based on runtime conditions.
 - **Error Recovery**: Handles errors gracefully with retry mechanisms and fallback options.
-- **No State Model Requirement**: Relies on predefined configurations of Atomic Agent and Function Agent, eliminating the need for its own `state_model.yml`.
+- **No State Model Requirement**: Relies on predefined configurations of Atomic Agent and Tool Agent, eliminating the need for its own `state_model.yml`.

 ### Use Cases
 - Coordinating a pipeline for document analysis and summarization.